Jump to ↓

 Zoom Workplace

-Zoom Workplace streamlines Zoom Meetings (video conferencing), Zoom Phone (voice calling+SMS), email, chat messaging, and team collaboration tools into a single platform.
+Zoom Workplace unified Zoom Meetings (video conferencing), Zoom Phone (voice calling+SMS), email, chat messaging, and team collaboration tools into a single platform.
 These capabilities are enhanced by Zoom AI Companion, which provides voice, chat, and video call meeting summaries, suggests action items, drafts email and message responses, and suggests topics and content for whiteboard-based brainstorming sessions.

 Zoom Workplace Featured Image